 critical theory, cultural sociology, feminist theory, music and the arts

-Nancy Weiss Hanrahan is a specialist in cultural sociology, sociology of music, critical theory and feminist theory.
-Currently an Associate Professor of Sociology at George Mason University, she received her Ph.D. in 1994 from the Graduate Faculty of Political and Social Science of the New School for Social Research.
-She served as Director of Women and Gender Studies at Mason from 2002-2009, and spent the spring, 2011 semester as a Fulbright Scholar in Rio de Janeiro, Brazil, as a specialist in feminist theory.
+My research specializations are in cultural sociology, critical theory, feminist theory and sociology of music.
+I received my Ph.D. in 1994 from the Graduate Faculty of Political and Social Science of the New School for Social Research.
+Before my academic career, I spent ten years in the music business, as a radio announcer in Boston, and as program director of New Jazz at the Public, at Joseph Papp’s Public Theater in New York City.
+I served as Director of Women and Gender Studies at Mason from 2002-2009, and spent the spring, 2011 semester as a Fulbright Scholar in Rio de Janeiro, Brazil, as a specialist in feminist theory.

-Dr. Hanrahan teaches undergraduate courses in classical and contemporary sociological theory and graduate courses in critical theory, feminist social theory and the sociology of culture.
-She is the author of Difference in Time: A Critical Theory of Culture (Praeger, 2000) and co-editor of The Blackwell Companion to the Sociology of Culture (Blackwell Publishers, 2004).
+My two previous books are Difference in Time: A Critical Theory of Culture (Praeger, 2000) and The Blackwell Companion to the Sociology of Culture (co-editor) (Blackwell Publishers, 2004).

 "Hearing the Contradictions: Aesthetic Experience, Music and Digitization", Cultural Sociology, Volume 12, No 3, September, 2018. https://doi.org/10.1177/1749975518776517